This page contains information on:

 The pilot project is intended to be a field test of LSA approach for wireless broadband telecommunications in the 2.3-2.4 GHz band.
 It is being realised in Rome at the Ministry premises, where a confined mobile LTE TDD network at 2.3-2.4 GHz is deployed and a proper architecture enabling the LSA concept is implemented.

-The final results of the LSA Pilot in Rome have been presented in Rome on 23 September 2016.
-They are available, together with relevant information, here (English) and here (Italian).
+The final results of the LSA Pilot in Rome were presented in Rome on 23 September 2016.

 In addition, the Italian regulatory authority AGCOM issued in 2016 a public consultation on LSA.
 Related information, including the overview of the responses, is available here (in Italian).